 What Are the 3 Best Flexibility Exercises?
 (Intro and Benchmark Test)

-The above video, streamed live for Nerd Fitness Prime members, kicked off our 30-day challenge “Flexibility for the Inflexible.”
+The above video comes from Nerd Fitness Prime, kicking off our 30-day challenge “Flexibility for the Inflexible.”

-In it, Nerd Fitness Coach Matt discusses the three best exercises for improving flexibility.
+In it, Nerd Fitness Coach Matt discusses the tools he uses for improving mobility with his clients.

 #1) Toe Touch

 To perform a standing toe touch:

 - Stand straight with your legs about hip-width apart.
 You want your legs to be straight, but don’t aggressively lock out your knees either (this feels like a “microbend” to a lot of people).